jbienz/ReGlass/docs/index.md

 ## Why ReShade?
 There are several reasons why [ReShade](https://reshade.me) was chosen:

-- ReShade works with a *massive* [list of games](https://reshade.me/compatibility), and more than 500 of them support depth.
+- ReShade works with a *massive* [list of games][ReShadeCompat], and more than 500 of them support depth.
 - ReShade has an incredible community with ~15k members and ~4k active at any given time.
 - The community is constantly adding new games, and if an update breaks an existing game it's addressed quickly.
 - ReShade is easy to develop on with many public samples.